milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Access and take your data elsewhere.
 You can access your personal data from your Dropbox account and you can download a copy of Your Stuff in a machine readable format as outlined here.
 You can also ask us for a copy of personal data you provided to us or that we’ve collected, the business or commercial purpose for collecting it, the types of sources we got it from, and types of third parties we’ve shared it with.
 Object to the processing of your personal data.
 Depending on the processing activity, you can request that we stop or limit processing of your personal data.

-If you would like to submit a data access request, request that your personal data be deleted, or object to the processing of your personal data, please email us at privacy@dropbox.com.
+If you would like to submit a data access request or object to the processing of your personal data, please email us at privacy@dropbox.com.
+To request that your personal data be deleted, please fill out this form.
 For more information on how to control and access your personal data, please see our FAQ.

 Dropbox as controller or processor.
 If you reside in North America (the United States, Canada, and Mexico), Dropbox, Inc. acts as your service provider.
 For all other users, Dropbox International Unlimited Company acts as a controller of your personal data.
 If you are a Dropbox Business or Education customer outside of North America, Dropbox acts as a processor of your data.